 - More Toppings: Add chopped olives. black pepper, vegan parmesan, and any other favorite salad toppings.

-The cashews for the dressing needs to soak for at least 4 hours or up to overnight.
+The cashews for the dressing need to soak for at least 4 hours or up to overnight.

 Step One: Make the Vegan Croutons